-5. If a family member or I get hurt at an NAR sponsored activity, does the NAR insurance cover medical expenses?
+6. If I get hurt at an NAR sponsored activity, does the NAR insurance cover medical expenses?

 Yes.
 The NAR policy has a medical payments provision for accidents during NAR operations.
 The applicable limit for this coverage is \$5,000.
 This would also apply if a fellow club member were to be injured.
-Other medical insurance coverage you possess (for example, from your employer) must be exhausted first.
+Other medical insurance coverage you possess must be exhausted first.

-6. My Section/Team has non-members attending our launch.
+7. My Team has non-members attending our launch.
 Are they covered by NAR insurance when they fly with us?